sygmaprotocol/docs/docs/02-sygma-sdk/05-Examples/02-EVM-Substrate-example.md

 ### EVM-to-Substrate Token Transfer Example

-This is an example script that demonstrates the functionality of the SDK using the Sygma ecosystem.
+This is an example script that demonstrates the functionality of the Sygma SDK and the wider Sygma ecosystem of bridges, fee handlers, and relayers.
 The script showcases an ERC-20 token transfer between two networks using the Sygma SDK.
 The complete example can be found in this [repo]( https://github.com/sygmaprotocol/sygma-sdk/tree/main/examples/evm-to-substrate-fungible-transfer#sygma-sdk-erc20-example).

 ### Prerequisites